knath2000/vueonlyplanner/memory-bank/activeContext.md

 - Project Detail Modal: Centered project title, metadata, and "Tasks" heading.
 - **Fixed Realtime Project Deletion:** Resolved issue where deleted projects weren't removed from UI immediately by setting `REPLICA IDENTITY FULL` on the `projects` table in Supabase.
 - **Fixed Modal Entrance Flicker:** Resolved occasional flicker by setting initial mask opacity via CSS in `BaseModal.vue`.
+- **Fixed BaseModal Footer Slot:** Corrected `v-if` logic in `BaseModal.vue` to ensure the `#footer` slot renders correctly when provided by parent components.
+- **Standardized Modal Footers:** Removed the "Cancel" button from `AddProjectModal`, `EditProjectModal`, `AddTaskModal`, and `EditTaskModal`, leaving only the confirmation (checkmark) button.
+- **Task Details Modal (Deferred):** Attempted to implement a nested Task Details modal triggered from `TaskCard`.
+Encountered persistent rendering issues (modal not appearing despite state being correct).
+Debugging included checking state, using `<Teleport>`, investigating component internals, and applying `z-index` fixes.
+The feature was ultimately removed from `TaskCard`, `TaskList`, and `ProjectDetailModal` to be revisited later.
+The `TaskDetailsModal.vue` component file remains but is unused.
+- **Fixed Nested Add/Edit Task Modals:** Resolved issue where Add Task and Edit Task modals wouldn't appear when triggered from within the Project Detail modal.
+Initial attempts to fix with `z-index` were unsuccessful.
+The solution involved moving the `<AddTaskModal>` and `<EditTaskModal>` component tags _outside_ the parent `<BaseModal>` tag in `ProjectDetailModal.vue`, rendering them as siblings instead of children.

 ## Next Steps